blueanvil/kerch/README.md

 ## Key concepts
 * Kerch uses `ElasticsearchDocument` objects to read/write data to/from Elasticsearch.
-* Indexing and searching is done through an `IndexStore` component
+* Indexing and searching is done through an `IndexStore` component.
-* An `Admin` component manages (at a low level) the index lifecycle, aliases and templates
+* An `Admin` component manages indices, aliases and templates.
 * The `Kerch` class is the core component which manages the Elasticsearch connection.
 It can create on the fly instances of `IndexStore` and `Admin`
 * `Nestie` is an extension component for storing objects of multiple types in the same index transparently